 Not Used.

 Where a firmware upgrade process for the target Device or another Device on the same HAN is underway, the currently underway firmware upgrade process will be stopped and the S1SP shall return a SMETS1 Response indicating failure for the upgrade that has been stopped.

+Where any Device listed in this Service Request is of a Device Model identified in Annex E, the resulting behaviours will be uncertain.

 S1SP recording of notified details